-Whether instruction takes place on- or off-campus, the health and well-being of every member of our campus community remains our top priority.
-We're here for you with support services available both online and in-person.
+It's a safer time to move forward, and College of Marin continues to respond to community needs with quality academic programs and services tailored to meet the needs of our students.
+Whether instruction takes place on- or off-campus, the health and well-being of every member of our campus community remains our top priority-find out more about COM's COVID-19 protocols.

+We're here for you with support services available both online and inperson.